ScanMeFindMe/resources/texts/en/static/url.md

 <ul>
 <li>Fast, accurate, and safe access to websites.</li>
-<li>Real-time tracking of scan metrics with dynamic URLs.</li>
+<li><a href="#article:about_statistics">Real-time tracking</a> of scan metrics with dynamic URLs.</li>
-<li>Generate and customize neat, trustworthy, shortened URLs.</li>
+<li>Generate and customize neat, trustworthy, <a href="article:about_dynamic_url">shortened URLs</a>.</li>
-<li>Apply your design, theme, and images, and add the captions to make the QR code more appealing.</li>
+<li>Apply your design, theme, and images, and add the captions to make the QR code more appealing and trustworthy.</li>
 <li>A cost-efficient way to increase leads, conversion, and ROI for marketing campaigns.</li>
 </ul>

 <h2>What are the different types of URL QR codes?</h2>

-<p>URL QR codes can be either static or dynamic.
+<p>URL QR codes can be either <a href="#about:product">static or dynamic</a>.
 A static QR code generator stores the exact website link into the QR code.
 Meanwhile, a dynamic QR code generator creates a shortened URL that directs users to the target webpage.
 The dynamic QR code is popular amongst marketers because it allows them to track engagement metrics and be responsive in their campaigns.</p>

 <p>ScanMeFindMe allows you to create both types of QR codes.
-The QR code generator on this page will enable you to embed a static web URL into the QR code.
+The QR code generator on this page will enable you to embed a web URL into the static QR code.
 If you need a dynamic URL QR code generator, <a href="#pro">sign up for a free trial</a> and get immediate access to our PRO tools.</p>

 <h2>Why do you need a URL QR Code generator?</h2>